Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ## Install .NET Core

-Simply go to [Microsoft .NET Core website](https://www.microsoft.com/net/core) and follow the instruction on how to install .NET Core to your system.
+Simply go to [Microsoft .NET Core website](https://www.microsoft.com/net/core) and follow the instructions on how to install .NET Core to your system.

 ## Install OpenSSL